paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 *"Crash detection monitors accelerometer and GPS data.
 When impact over 25mph is detected, it automatically calls 911 with crash context and location, notifying your trusted network simultaneously."*

 #### **4. Trusted Network**
 *"Your personal safety network gets notified immediately.
-Friends arrive before EMS, giving you a 5-10 minute advantage.
+Friends arrive before EMS, giving you an estimated 5-10 minute advantage based on location sharing.
 Each user invites 2.5 others on average, creating viral growth through community safety."*

 #### **5. SOS Hero Gamification**
 *"Our gamification system transforms users into life-saving heroes.
 Complete learning modules, perform interventions, expand your network - earn XP, BONK tokens for emergency responses, and SKR tokens for community growth."*